Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 - Android API level 15 (Android 4.0.3)
 - Google Play Services 8.0.4 (optional)
     - used for getting Google Advertising ID
-    - for more information, see http://developer.android.com/google/play-services/setup.html)
+    - for more information, see http://developer.android.com/google/play-services/setup.html

 ## Integration to an application

-There are three different options to integrate the SDK to your application:
+There are three different ways to integrate the SDK with your app:

 1. Direct Integration
-2. Mediation with existing SDK (e.g. MoPub)
-3. Plugin for Unity (interstitial and rewarded video)

-Available mediation plugins:

-- MoPub (supports interstitial and rewarded video)
-- Admob (supports interstitial, rewarded video not yet available from Admob)
+2. Plugin for Mopub or Admob mediation (rewarded video not yet available from Admob)
+3. Plugin for Unity3d

+In all cases, you will need to download the appropriate SDK/plugin, add it to your app project and compile a new version of the app.

 ### Adding library dependencies